henrikstengaard/hstwb-installer/README.md

 ### Tutorial 4: Create a package installation using build package installation mode

-This tutorial describes step by step how to a package installation using build package installation mode.
+This tutorial describes step by step how to build a package installation using build package installation mode.

 **1. Start HstWB Installer Setup**